CASE STUDY · PAYPAL · 2019-2024

 1 · The audit

-That report did the thing a design intuition never could on its own.
+That report did what design intuition never could on its own.
 Once the evidence came from outside and sat on paper, it stopped reading as a design preference and started reading as a shared risk that leadership across functions had to answer for.

-Marketing, product, and legal sat together to own the rules the engine ran on, normalizing how each type was treated rather than ruling on individual sends.
-They could also sample a single anonymized customer's stream to see how the system felt in practice.
+It also kept the system open to oversight.
+The council could sample a single anonymized customer's stream to see how the rules were landing in practice.
 No PII, but enough account context to judge it: balance positive or owed, account age, number of products in active use, login frequency.

 Before · fragmented